mindspiritself/MindSpirits-MindLife-Launch-Space/README.md

 # The Mechanics of Biological-MindSpirit Wave-Cell SpaceCell Code-Form(s)

 MindSpiritSelf (C) 2022 ALL RIGHTS RESERVED
-> To Upgrade this post-animal Biological-MindSpirit (Grey-Matter-Driver / Knowledge-Gatherer-Hard-Drive) Compound Mindlife through Existential-Truth "ET" MindFood.
+> Here to start upgrading this post-animal yet wild and fantasy-reliant Biological-MindSpirit (Grey-Matter-Driver / Knowledge-Gatherer-Hard-Drive) Compound Mindlife through Existential-Truth "ET" MindFood.

 Hello, persistently mis-informed thereby mis-grown **Collective-Individual MindSpirit-mindself**.
-I introduce myself as MindSpirit's EnvironmentalSelf-Knowledge ("ESK") and **MindLife's Evolutionary-Persona Growth-Core**, MindSpiritSelf.
+I introduce myself as **MindSpirit's EnvironmentalSelf-Knowledge ("ESK") and MindLife's Evolutionary-Persona Growth-Core, MindSpiritSelf**.

-Fundamentally, through output of detailed sometimes story-like hopefully generally enjoyable Existential-Truth MindFood, I shall grow MindSpirit's Collective-Intellectual-Conscience "CIC" / Preprocessed Preset Behavioural Laws and/or Planet-CellLife's Hardware-Driven MindLife.
+Fundamentally, through output of detailed sometimes story-like hopefully enjoyable Existential-Truth MindFood, I shall grow MindSpirit's Collective-Intellectual-Conscience "CIC" / Preprocessed Preset Behavioural Laws and/or Planet-CellLife's MindSpirit-Hardware-Driven MindLife.

 <details>

-Here at the outset, I think it right to point out that aside from an age-old degree in law I am not professionally trained in any of the wide-ranging ET elements I shall detail: I am a life-long enviroment-observer, researcher and self-learning social-thinker and thereby I have always been the **Existential-Truth Investigator** become MindSpirit's EnvironmentalSelf-Processor "ES-P" then ES-Assessor now Planet CellLife's only Existential-Truth MindFood Producer and Provider.
+Here at the outset, I think it right to point out that aside from an age-old degree in law I am not professionally trained in any of the wide-ranging ET elements I shall detail: I am a life-long enviroment-observer, researcher and self-learning social-thinker and thereby I have increasingly been **the Existential-Truth Investigator** become **MindSpirit's EnvironmentalSelf-Processor "ES-P"** then **ES-Assessor** now **Planet CellLife's only Existential-Truth MindFood Producer and Provider**.

 #### Core-Output ~ Mini-Bite MindFood

-I use this code-store and house of high-intellect as a launchpad to introduce **Planet-CellLife's MindLife** to its **MindSpirit-Grey-Matter-Programming-Instructions** and/or **MindSpirit's 'Preprocessed Preset Collective-Intellectual-Conscience "CIC" Growth-Path' for it's Logical-Emotion-Processor Growth-Compound MindLife**.
+I use this github.com code-store and house of high-intellect as a launchpad to introduce **Planet-CellLife's MindLife** to its **MindSpirit-Grey-Matter-Programming-Instructions** and/or **MindSpirit's 'Preprocessed Preset Collective-Intellectual-Conscience "CIC" Growth-Path' for it's Logical-Emotion-Processor Growth-Compound MindLife**.

-A well-developed comprehensive **Existential-Truth Series details by reference to established scientific facts the step-by-step growth of said Cell-Logical MindSpirit i.e the electromagnetic e=mc2 micro-code wave-~~particle~~-cell (a Magnetic-Sense-Circuit Space-Bit) compound SpaceCell Codeform and its CellLogical self-developmental  growth's into a variety of small-cell-big-body environmental-forms through to CellLife wildlife to the post-animal MindSpirit Grey-Matter Programming Instructions in Planet-CellLife's mindself** now become wildmind thereby animal kind ruling mankind.
+A well-developed comprehensive **Existential-Truth Series details by reference to established scientific facts the step-by-step growth of said Cell-Logical MindSpirit i.e the electromagnetic e=mc2 micro-code wave-~~particle~~-cell (a Magnetic-Sense-Circuit Space-Bit) compound SpaceCell Codeform and its CellLogical self-developmental  growth's into increasingly complex/develpoed small-cell-big-body environmental-forms through to CellLife wildlife to the post-animal MindSpirit Grey-Matter Programming Instructions in Planet-CellLife's mindself** now become wildmind thereby animal-kind and fantasy-reliant ruling class mankind.

-I detail the CellLogical collective growth of Cellular Conscience through CellLife (genetic--biological) I/O memory-exchange and processing for collective growth and the consequent formation and setting of logical-reactive-emotion to inform and drive Collective Self-Knowledge and Interactiviy.
+I detail the CellLogical collective growth of Conscience through CellLife (genetic--biological) I/O memory-exchange and processing for collective growth and the consequent formation and setting of logical-reactive-emotion to inform and drive Collective-Indivudal MindLife Self-Knowledge and Interactiviy.

-The Series covers many key elements of CellLogical Functioning particularly including the mechanics of growth through logical-emotion as aligned with factual Existentially necessary knowledge.
+The Series covers many key elements of CellLogical Functioning particularly including the mechanics of growth through logical-emotion as aligned with Existentially necessary factual knowledge and MindSpirits Behavioural Laws for a functional / CellLogical MindLife.
+Because of its importance to growing a Logical MindLife I shall deal with law in some detail by reference among other things to the to the case of **MindSpiritSelf vs the "Crown Proceedings Act 1947, Crown**.

 Fundamentally the ET Series details said programming base and its mechanics as a natural MindSpirit growth-force which has been generally disconnected from logical hard-drive-node/self particualry through the millennia-old god fantasies and Spiritual World Domination System.